Our fraud awareness page provides useful information to help you stay safe when managing your money, personal details and more.

 Authorised push payment (APP) fraud is when you're tricked by a criminal into sending money by bank payment to an account that they control.

-New rules came into place on 7 October 2024, which reimburse victims of APP fraud.
+Rules that came into place on 7 October 2024 reimburse victims of APP fraud.
 You can find out more about which payments are covered, and more about the rules by downloading Take Five's APP fraud consumer guide (PDF).

 You can find out more about identify theft on the Take Five website (external).